nutanix-japan/ocp-gitp/docs/optional_labs/ocp_image_registry.md

   ```
 ## Verify Image Contents in S3 Bucket

 We will install a simple application to verify if the local OCP image registry is able to store container images in the S3 bucket.
+Verification of our setup as we go helps us setup our workload on OCP cluster without running into issues.

 1. Create a new project (namespace) in OCP cluster